Setup Tableau CRM

 - Click your username.

 - The user details page appears.
 Scroll down to the Permission Set License Assignments section.
 Be sure to view the PSL section, not the Permission Set Assignments section.
-They’re easy to confuse with each other!
+They’re easy to confuse!

 - It looks like the license assignments are fine.
-You have the Einstein Analytics Plus permission set license.
+You have the Tableau CRM permission set license (Analytics Platform).
 You may have other licenses in addition to these.

 - Repeat steps one to five, but this time click Laura Garza’s username, not yours.